Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: Numerical Results

 In Fig.~\ref{fig:cond_off_2-4_msg}, we extend the scenario to multiple messages (\( L = 2 \) and \( L = 4 \)).
 The configurations of the first case in Fig. \ref{fig:cond_off_2_msg} include \( N = 64 \) nodes and \( M = 32 \) opportunities with \( |A_l| = 4 \) active nodes per message, and that of the second case in Fig. \ref{fig:cond_off_2-4_msg} include \( N = 64 \) nodes and \( M = 64 \) opportunities with \( |A_l| = 2 \).
 With multiple messages, the complexity of the problem increases as the nodes must coordinate to successfully send all the messages.
-In these large-scale settings, we omit to present the distributed \ac{MAB} approach as it is already proved to be ineffective for $L=1$ and $N=64$, and it becomes more computational and memory inefficient for greater $M$.
+In these large-scale settings, we omit to present the distributed \ac{MAB} and simpler tabular/evolutionary approaches as they are already proved to be ineffective for $L=1$ and $N=64$.
+We note that \ac{MAB} becomes more computational and memory inefficient for greater $M$.
 For instance, with \( M = 32 \), each node would need to consider \( 2^{32} \) possible arms, requiring at least \( 2^{32} \) steps to sample each arm even once, and maintaining at least \( 2 \cdot 2^{32} \) counters to track successes and failures, which is clearly impractical in terms of both convergence time and memory requirements.
+The deep IDQN baseline was the most robust among the alternative methods, yet it still features significantly worse performance than {our} DUSL across both $L=2$ and $L=4$ configurations.